- Published: 2012

 - Price: € 15.00

-Foreword by Edgar du Perron, Dean University of Amsterdam Law School, Executive Board Member, T.M.C.
+Foreword by Edgar du Perron, Dean of the University of Amsterdam Law School, Executive Board Member, T.M.C.
 Asser Institute, The Hague

 It is my great pleasure to introduce the publication of the English translation of T.M.C.
 Asser’s inaugural lecture as professor at the Athenaeum Illustre, now the University of Amsterdam, on the occasion of its 150th anniversary.
 Its subject, Commercial Law as a separate field of study and practice, has not lost its importance in the one and a half centuries that have passed since Asser addressed it in Amsterdam’s Agnietenkapel.
 And although the subject has been widely debated, and there have been important changes in the position of Commercial Law in the Dutch legal system, the main themes of Asser’s lecture are as fresh as its tone and style.
 Its republication and translation into English is therefore not only of historical interest – although the lecture certainly is important from that perspective.